 One tremendous benefit of traveling alone is that you can change your plans without consulting anyone else about anything.
 This is a luxury you should not resist, as it is almost non-existent in regular day-to-day life; if you like an idea, go for it.

-Similar to keeping some cash on you, keeping a tab on your bar tab is probably a good idea as well.
-If you are not in control of your facilities, you become a mark for thieves and other bad people, and with no wingperson to help you out, you could get in trouble.
+Similar to keeping some cash on you, keeping tabs on your bar tab is probably a good idea as well.
+If you are not in control of yourself, you become a mark for thieves and other bad people, and with no wing person to help you out, you could get in trouble.
 Teetotaling is not required, but getting hammered might not be your best option.

 As is becoming clear, there are potential risks when traveling alone that might not be as prevalent when traveling with other people.
 A good rule of thumb: If your internal alarms are going off, listen to them.

 Standing in long lines is a drag, but standing in long lines alone is almost unendurable.
-If you are going to popular attractions, museums or anywhere else that will require some waiting, get online ahead of time to see if you can make reservations or purchase tickets in advance.
+If you are going to popular attractions, museums or anywhere else that will require some waiting, get online ahead of time to see if you can make reservations or purchase tickets in advance to avoid a long wait.
+This goes for trips that aren’t solo as well, but it can be particularly rough to wait in a long line without a friend.

 Another great benefit of traveling solo is that you alone set the pace and schedule.
-This might be one of very few times in your life that you decide what time to get up, what time to eat, what time to go to sleep, when to hustle and when to dally.
-Get up early, get up late, take a nap midday — whatever.
+This might be one of very few times that you decide what time to get up, what time to eat, what time to go to sleep, when to hustle and when to dally.
+Get up early, get up late, take a nap midday—whatever.
 Your time is yours; make sure you make it yours.

 If you want to meet and talk to people, to find out who they are and how they live, traveling alone is going to require some courage.
 Most people have a bit of a shy streak, and in many of the types of people inclined to travel alone, this trait might be even more pronounced.
 To get the most out of your encounters, you are going to have to suppress your shyness once in a while.